Manu404/edmund/README.md

 - Edmund::UI::DefaultPropertyNavigationScreen is used by most layout displaying stats (but not required) and provide basic navigation/property updating and support.
 - Uppon construction, the screenmanager instantiate/register each screen available in unique_ptr.

-## why that much doc for a thing you'll certainly be the only one doing stuffs with?
+## why that much stuffs for a thing I'll certainly be the only dude doing stuffs with?

 Will not use any 'real certified dissociated elasticity' for this, in fact, I hate them as much as they are needed (even tho merise and unified process were envision at start, I'm sure those have a bright future), mainly cause they are symptoms of problems they don't solve, just provide workaround.
 Writting user doc is a good and quick way to express requirements take decisionsn implementing them quickly and iterate over them instead of searching way too long for the "correct solution" (that will have to be iterated over too anyways).
 Most (non)-functionnal requiremets added after initial prototype, so about 75% of the project, comes from selling them to myself in this doc and then regretting it for few days, how usual isn't it?
 It's also a break/bridge from/to writting code.